What is happening here?

 Derive, do not guess.
 Energy landscapes, wave equations, entropy functionals, tensor structures.
 These are not metaphors.
 They are the substrates from which model classes and inference procedures are constructed.

 Build what the theory produces.
-Every derivation is expected to yield architectures that work, predictions that can be tested, and systems that can be deployed.
+A derivation is finished when it ends in something that runs: an architecture, an inference procedure, a prediction that a numerical experiment can check.
 If the physics is correct, the engineering follows.

 A field that scales what it cannot derive has not yet found its theory.